BGOOONZ-BLOG/bgoonz-blog2.0-v-5/notes/BGOONZ_BLOG_2.0.wiki/features/custom-search-bar.md.md

 To do this we have to make two changes to the form:

-1. We need to add a `role` to the form with the value of “search”.
+1. We need to add a `role` to the form with the value of "search”.
 Setting this will cause the screen readers to announce that this form is a search form.
 2. We add a `aria-label` attribute to the `<input>` element.
 The screen reader will read aloud the value of this attribute.
-Set a value that describes what text the search form returns such as “Search through our site content”.
+Set a value that describes what text the search form returns such as "Search through our site content”.

 This is our final HTML: